harrycresswell/harry/content/writing/24-01-18-okr-in-obsidian/index.md

   - Open external links in new tab
 ```

 At the end of each week I do a *weekly review* of my OKR progress.
-In this review I answer questions like what went well, what didn’t go so well and what I need help with.
+In this review I answer  a few questions about the week, such as *what went well*, *what didn’t go so well* and *what I need help with*.
 This helps me reflect on the week and check in to see if I’m making progress with my key results.

 Part of my weekly review involves thinking ahead to the initiatives I want to complete in the following week.
-Here I list any initiatives I didn’t manage to complete that week, which will carry over to the following week.
+Here I list any initiatives I didn’t manage to complete that week, which will carry over to the next week.

 I have another reoccurring reminder in my calendar, this time on Fridays, which reminds me to complete my weekly review at the end of each week.